tran0507/cst8918-a03-h03-pulumi-weather/README.md

   cst8918-a03-infra:cpu: '1'
   cst8918-a03-infra:memory: '2'
   cst8918-a03-infra:prefixName: 'cst8918-a03-<your-username>'
+  cst8918-a03-infra:imageTag: 'v0.1.0'
 ```

+[!IMPORTANT]
-> NOTE: please update the `prefixName` value to replace `<your-username>` with your correct college username. e.g. my username is `mckennr`, so my prefixName would be `cst8918-a03-mckennr`.
+Please update the `prefixName` value to replace `<your-username>` with your correct college username. e.g. my username is `mckennr`, so my prefixName would be `cst8918-a03-mckennr`.
 We will use this prefixName in several places when creating various infrastructure resources.

 ### Install some helper modules